A-Peresypkina/AB-testing/README.md

 6) evaluation of test results
 7) conclusions

-Stack: pandas, seaborn, matplotlib, matplotlib_venn, numpy, warnings, scipy.stats, math, plotly, missingno, collections, datetime
+**Stack**: pandas, seaborn, matplotlib, matplotlib_venn, numpy, warnings, scipy.stats, math, plotly, missingno, collections, datetime

-Conclusions:
+**Conclusions**:
 1) Checking and preprocessing was carried out in 4 datasets;
 2) The testing carried out meets the requirements of the technical specifications;
 3) The conversion percentage for group B among recommender_system_test participants at all stages is not lower than 50%;